Custom Metrics Autoscaling

 Prometheus Metrics Format

-Your application must expose metrics in Prometheus format, which follows these basic principles:- Metrics are exposed as HTTP endpoints (typically
+Your application must expose metrics in Prometheus format:- Metrics are exposed as HTTP endpoints (typically

-- Gauge: Values that can go up and down (e.g., current_memory_usage)
+http_requests_total) - Gauge: Values that can go up and down (e.g.,

-- Histogram: Observations distributed into buckets (e.g., request_duration_seconds)
+queue_length) - Histogram: Observations distributed into buckets (e.g.,

-With metrics scraping enabled, you can now set up autoscaling based on your custom metrics instead of just CPU and memory usage.How to Configure Custom Autoscaling
+With metrics scraping enabled, you can set up autoscaling based on your custom metrics.How to Configure

 - Navigate to your application dashboard